sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 # Citation
 Wang Sishuo, Lv Jianhao, A Solutions Manual for The Exercises of Ziheng Yang's <i>Computational Molecular Evolution</i>, and <i>Molecular Evolution: A Statistical Approach</i> (2024).

-**Note that the solutions to a few in Chapter 7 of MESA2014 are yet to be uploaded to github**.

 # Licence
 The solutions are distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).